Just a moment.

 Keepin' it old school — responsive layout grids.

-A standard set of layout grids (Figure 4.0), defined by desktop-based breakpoints, was critical in ensuring the team could design and build with velocity and consistency.
+A standard set of layout grids and breakpoints (Figure 4.0), was critical in ensuring we could design and build quickly and consistently.

 4.0 Responsive layout grids.